Nick Fortes Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Orioles' 4.13 team ERA ranks 15th across all MLB pitching staffs.

-- The Orioles rank 20th in baseball in home runs surrendered (107 total, 1.2 per game).
+- Orioles pitchers combine to surrender 108 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Kremer (9-4 with a 4.78 ERA and 92 strikeouts in 98 2/3 innings pitched) goes for his 10th win when he gets the start for the Orioles, his 19th of the season.
+- Gibson (9-6) is aiming for his 10th win when he takes the mound for the Orioles in his 20th start of the season.
+He's put together a 4.60 ERA in 109 2/3 innings pitched, with 89 strikeouts.

-- In his last time out on Wednesday, July 5 against the New York Yankees, the right-hander went seven innings, allowing one earned run while surrendering four hits.
+- In his last time out on Sunday against the Minnesota Twins, the right-hander threw seven innings, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.